 4. Financial manager – Lead the way to success

 Work for: any type of company, public sector

 A financial manager is a person who assists the leading managers of all departments within a company and makes sure the organisation reaches its financial goal.

 Making use of excellent communication skills and analytical abilities, financial managers have to prepare financial reports, investment activities, and develop strategies to increase the revenues of a company.

 Financial managers can find employment in many places, including banks and insurance companies.

 - making sure legal requirements are met for all financial details

 - supervising employees from the financial/budgeting department

 - finding opportunities for expansion or for acquiring other companies

-No matter which career you choose, by studying a Bachelor’s degree in Economics, you will develop key skills like analytical problem solving and great communication skills, as well as unmatched research-driven decision-making.
+No matter which career you choose, studying a Bachelor’s degree in Economics will help you to develop key skills, like analytical problem solving and great communication abilities, as well as unmatched research-driven decision-making.